-Here you will find the description of the "20% Wind Energy by 2030" report, which was published by the U.S. Department of Energy, and related materials and workshops.
+Here you will find the description of the "20% Wind Energy by 2030" report, which was published in 2008 by the U.S. Department of Energy (DOE), and related materials and workshops.
 Currently, the DOE Wind Program, in close cooperation with the wind industry, is launching a new initiative to revisit the findings of this report, and to develop a renewed vision for U.S. wind power research, development, and deployment for the future.

 In 2008, the U.S. Department of Energy (DOE) published a report that examines the technical feasibility of using wind energy to generate 20% of the nation's electricity demand by 2030.
 The report, "20% Wind Energy by 2030: Increasing Wind Energy's Contribution to U.S. Electricity Supply," includes contributions from DOE and its national laboratories, the wind industry, electric utilities, and other groups.
 The report examines the costs, major impacts, and challenges associated with producing 20% wind energy or 300 GW of wind generating capacity by 2030.